smissingham/missingham.net/content/Optimization Modelling/Price Elasticity & Waterfall Optimization.md

 ## Customers - Required
 One row per Customer ID, brings additional customer hierarchy context

-Columns:
+Required Columns:
 - Customer ID (must match/join to transactions table)
 - Customer Name
-- Customer Hierarchy (usually there are multiple columns that explain a customer's hierarchy)
+- Customer Hierarchy (and/or any customer attributes that link to price, discount etc.)
 	- Eg:
 		- Customer Segment
 		- Customer Class
 		- Customer Category
 		- etc.

+Recommended Extras:
+- Bill-to Customer ID (the customer buying/paying for the product, if different from the receiver)
+- Ship-to Customer ID (the customer address that is receiving the goods, if different from Bill-To)

 ## Products - Required
 One row per Product ID, brings additional product hierarchy context

-Columns:
+Required Columns:
 - Product ID (must match/join to transactions table)
 - Product Name
-- Product Hierarchy (usually there are multiple columns that explain a product's hierarchy)
+- Product Hierarchy (and/or any product attributes that link to price, discount etc.)
 	- Eg:
 		- Product Segment
 		- Product Class